 Populations of western chorus frogs have been documented to have declined by 37 percent in Quebec since the 1950s, and 30 percent in Ontario over a 10-year period from 1995 through 2006.
 The causes of this decline include habitat loss and fragmentation.
 In particular, the forests and seasonal wetlands these frogs use as breeding habitat are being developed for agriculture and urban expansion.

 Current Status and Protection

-The western chorus frog is currently listed as Not at Risk under the Ontario Endangered Species Act, 2007.
+The western chorus frog is currently assigned a status of Not at Risk under the Ontario Endangered Species Act, 2007.
 The Carolinian population (south and west of Toronto) is listed as Not at Risk, and the Great Lakes–St. Lawrence population (east and north of Toronto) is listed as Threatened under the federal Species at Risk Act.
-These acts offer protection to individuals and their habitat.
 The species has no protection under the Ontario Fish and Wildlife Conservation Act.
-The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
 The International Union for Conservation of Nature lists the global status of the western chorus frog as Least Concern.
-The species’ status was last confirmed in January 2010.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+The species’ status was last confirmed in December 2020.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.

 - Report a sighting

 - Get involved in reptile and amphibian conservation on your property, on the road and in your community